shiquda/treex/README.md

 build/
 ```

-execute:
+Run:

 ```bash
 treex -IH
 ```

+- `-I`: Exclude files/directories based on `.gitignore`
+- `-H`: Hide hidden files and directories

-This will automatically read the `.gitignore` file in the current directory and use the rules to exclude files and directories.
+This will automatically read the `.gitignore` file in the current directory and exclude matching files and directories.

 <details>